TanishqM1/Game/README.md

 - Still a work in progress

 ## Credits
-- Thank you to [Nicholas Renotte](https://www.youtube.com/watch?v=ZLIPkmmDJAc) for the audio machine learning
+- Thank you to [Nicholas Renotte](https://www.youtube.com/watch?v=ZLIPkmmDJAc) for the audio machine learning tutorial